 - Diagnostic tools

 Share COM port over Ethernet - Windows

 In this section we will tell you how to share Serial over Ethernet on Windows.
 To do it the easiest way you will need an app called FlexiHub.
 Below we will tell you how to make use of it.

-- First, choose the amount of connections here and install the app both on a computer whose serial port is to be shared and a computer that needs shared access to the port.
+- Download and install FlexiHub both on the computer with shared serial ports and the computer that will remotely connect to them.
 Do not worry about version’s compatibility - FlexiHub supports all Windows versions.